 - Causing nerve damage by improperly placing dental implants

-- Improperly using drugs such as Septocaine (Articaine) to numb the mouth and teeth which causes permanent nerve injury
+- Improperly using anesthetic drugs to numb the mouth and teeth causing permanent nerve injuries

 - Pulling the wrong teeth

-- Injuring the oral cavity, jaw bone, or surrounding bone and tissue
+- Carelessly injuring the oral cavity, jaw bone, or surrounding bone and tissue

 - Not properly administering antibiotics prior to dental surgical procedures, when the standard of care requires them to be utilized

-- Faulty root canals, crowns, implants, or dental bridges resulting in nerve injury and infections to the jaw, face and gums
+- Faulty root canals, implants, or extractions resulting in nerve injury or infections to the jaw, face and gums

 As experienced Atlanta dental malpractice lawyers, we start working for you as soon as we are retained.
 The first course of action is to send correspondence to the dentist demanding a full and complete copy of your dental records and that no records be destroyed.
-The records are yours and you are entitled to this information under the law.
+The records are yours and you are entitled to this information under Georgia law.
 We then fully investigate your dental malpractice case.
 This includes hiring the best specialists in the fields of dentistry at issue to act as our experts.
-These experts work with us to help determine if your injuries are due to malpractice and, if so, how the malpractice caused your injuries.
-Among other things that our dental experts do are: study all of your dental records, perform research to fully understand the issues at stake, work closely with our experienced malpractice attorneys to determine strategy, investigate all potential defendants.
-If a dental malpractice suit is warranted based on the expert’s review and our investigation, we then draft affidavits to be filed with the court, and help to proactively manage your lawsuit to ensure that you receive the help you need to fully recover for your injuries.
+These experts work with us to help determine if your injuries are due to malpractice and, if so, how the malpractice occurred and how it caused your injuries.
+Among other things, our dental experts do: study all of your dental records, perform research to fully understand the issues at stake, work closely with our experienced malpractice attorneys to determine strategy, investigate all potential defendants.
+If a dental malpractice suit is warranted based on the expert’s review and our investigation, we then draft affidavits to be filed with the court, and proactively manage your lawsuit to ensure that you receive the help you need to fully recover for your dental injuries.

 Many victims of dental malpractice suffer serious injuries such as:

-- Infections in the mouth, tongue and brain
+- Infections in the head, mouth, tongue and brain

 - Permanent injuries to the tongue, nerves leading to the tongue (lingual nerve), and inferior alveolar nerve damage to the lips, chin, jaw and face